 Finding yourself with nowhere to live or the risk of being made homeless is both frightening and stressful.
 Newark and Sherwood want to help you by preventing homelessness from occurring where possible so that you can avoid the worry of this difficult situation

-In conjunction with partners at Broxtowe, Gedling and Rushcliffe Borough Councils, we have created a step-by-step advice wizard to provide you with housing advice and assist you in finding solutions to improve your housing situation.
-The wizard is shared by all four of the authorities so when using this solution applicants are reminded to ensure you select Newark and Sherwood from any of the drop down menus to make sure you receive advice and suggestions that are relevant to remaining in the district.
+In conjunction with partners at Broxtowe, Gedling and Rushcliffe Borough Councils, we have created step-by-step advice to provide you with housing advice and assist you in finding solutions to improve your housing situation.
+The housing advice portal is shared by all four of the authorities so when using this solution applicants are reminded to ensure you select Newark and Sherwood from any of the drop down menus to make sure you receive advice and suggestions that are relevant to remaining in the district.
 Some solutions will be generic across all four district and borough council's however some solutions are only available to applicants with a local connection.

 Further housing advice